Tarela/PATTY/README.md

 > The 4th column must contain the cell barcode or cell name (like AATAACTACGCC-1).

-## 6. Install and use published single-cell clustering methods based on PATTY bias correction.
+## 5. Install and use published single-cell clustering methods based on PATTY bias correction.
 PATTY sc mode implements several cell clustering methods in the single-cell clustering analysis, in addition to the default K-means analysis.
 To activate these methods, users need to install the related package and specify the method by the --clusterMethod parameter.
 If a method is declared by the --clusterMethod parameter but is not installed, SELMA will skip the single-cell clustering analysis.

 PATTY also provides UMAP visualization for the single-cell clustering analysis.
 Users can activate this function by using the --UMAP parameter.
 For this option, the [umap](https://cran.r-project.org/web/packages/umap/index.html) package in R is required.

-## 7. Output files
+## 6. Output Files
-1. `NAME_summaryReports.pdf` is the summary pdf file which contains information on:
-     - Input file and parameter description
-     - basic QC of the data
-     - Summary of the SELMA bias estimation/correction results

-    \#Note: This pdf file is only generated if pdflatex is pre-installed.
-A NAME_summaryReports.txt file is generated as well.
-A .tex file will also be generated in case users want to make the pdf document later.

-2. `NAME_peaks.bed` is the peaks detected from the fragment files (using SICER).
-Each peak was split into 200bp bins.

-3. `NAME_PATTYscore.bdg` (bulk mode only) is the PATTYscore for each candidate 200bp-bin, in bedGraph format.
-The scores are transformed into a 200bp-resolution track for the input regions.
-For genomic regions not covered by the input regions, PATTY will assign 0 as the score.

-4. `NAME_binXcell.txt.gz` (sc mode only) is the bin-by-cell PATTY score matrix generated from the single-cell analysis.
-Cells are filtered by the total reads count per cell (default >=10,000 reads, can be changed through the parameters).
+### 🔹 Bulk Mode Outputs

+1. `NAME_PATTYscore.bdg`
+   A 200bp-resolution genome-wide track in **bedGraph** format containing the PATTY scores for each candidate bin.
+   - Scores range from 0 to 1.
+   - Regions not covered by the input are assigned a score of 0.

+### 🔸 Single-Cell Mode Outputs

+1. `NAME_binXcell.txt.gz`
+   A **bin-by-cell PATTY score matrix** generated from single-cell CUT&Tag analysis.
+   - Rows: 200bp bins
+   - Columns: individual cells
+   - Cells with fewer than 10,000 reads (default threshold) are filtered out.
+This cutoff can be adjusted via parameters.

+2. `NAME_scClustering.txt.gz`
-5. `NAME_scClustering.txt.gz` (sc mode only) is the cell clustering result using the PATTY bias corrected matrix.
+   The cell clustering result table based on the PATTY bias-corrected matrix.
+   - Format: tab-delimited, with each cell's cluster label

-## 8. Testing data and example of output files
+## 9. Testing data and example of output files
 We provided the test data for users to test SELMA.
 The sc/bulk output can also be generated with the cmd lines in Section 3/4 using the testing data as input.
 Click the file names to download (copy the backupLink for cmdline download).
 - testing data: [`Dropbox`](https://www.dropbox.com/s/9cqcrjh17cae2d4/testdata_reads.bed.gz)
 - testing peak file(optional for -p): [`Dropbox`](https://www.dropbox.com/s/a4r3gzux7v72rr9/testpeak.bed)